VashMKS/ada-project/README.md

    "link_id":"t3_2qyhmp"
 }

-Specifically, we plan to mainly use the username, subreddit id, and timestamp.
-As the project unfolds we might make use of controversiality, downvotes, score, etc in order to go more in depth (if time allows).
+Specifically, we plan to use author, body, controversiality, created_utc, gilded, post_id, link_id, parent_id, score, and subreddit_id.
+It is worth noting that this structure we just showed is not rigid.
+The example is from January 2015 but others include other fields.
+The relevant fields for use are consistent through the sample.
+This is the [current structure](https://github.com/reddit-archive/reddit/wiki/JSON).

 Some speedbumps we might find are dead subreddits and known bots posting useless comments, we might have to work a bit if we want to clean the dataset perfectly but it looks mostly solid.
 The good thing about reddit is that there's probably about a thousand good resources we can find online for such a task.